A Red Woman Was Crying

 “No,” she said, “I came with my husband, who is in the feasting house.”

-When they got there, they didn’t see anybody, so they came back and said, “There’s nobody there.”
+They didn’t see anybody, so they came back and said, “There’s nobody there.”

 So they went back, looked inside one of the slit gongs, and saw a snake.